buzzqw/TUS/OBSS/OBSSv2-eng.md

 | **+1d6** | Invisible, Charge, Helpless opponent | |
 | **+8** |  | Full Cover |

-Try not to interrupt the game looking for the exact rule, let it flow, tell the players that for brevity you're handling the situation in a certain way; there will be time later to remember the situation and find the right rule.
+>>> **Feel Free**: Try not to interrupt the game looking for the exact rule, let it flow, tell the players that for brevity you're handling the situation in a certain way; there will be time later to remember the situation and find the right rule.
 Constantly interrupting the game breaks the *pathos* of the situation.

 When -1d6 is written, it means that you roll one die less (or two if it's -2d6), similarly if there's +1d6 written, you roll one more d6 and add it.